-One of the most exciting things about Baby’s growth is watching her personality start to grow and assert itself.
-As she starts to show more preferences and expressing more opinions, though – with or without words – you and she also get brand new opportunities to disagree in ways you never have before, especially when it comes to clothes and food.
+One of the most exciting things about Baby’s growth is watching their personality start to grow and assert itself.
+As they start to show more preferences and expressing more opinions, though – with or without words – you and they also get brand new opportunities to disagree in ways you never have before, especially when it comes to clothes and food.

 Picky eating is a phase that parents dread, and it’s widespread enough that, even though plenty of kids never go through it, parents are rarely surprised when they do.
 Picky dressing, on the other hand, can be a little bit more of a shock.
 Whether your little one likes to cycle through Halloween costumes for every day of the week, or won’t change out of the same ratty pajama top, there are a hundred different ways a toddler’s sense of style can differ from yours.

-Why does my toddler want to dress like she’s about to run off and join the circus?
+Why does my toddler want to dress like they're about to run off and join the circus?

-- Control: Your toddler is just learning what it means to make choices, and she doesn’t have a lot of opportunities to exercise this new ability.
-Baby may be enjoying the sense of power and cause-and-effect that she gets from making choices about her wardrobe.
-Getting to make those choices will help her build healthy self-esteem, and improve her decision-making ability.
+- Control: Your toddler is just learning what it means to make choices, and they doesn’t have a lot of opportunities to exercise this new ability.
+Baby may be enjoying the sense of power and cause-and-effect that they get from making choices about their wardrobe.
+Getting to make those choices will help them build healthy self-esteem, and improve their decision-making ability.

 - Comfort: Toddlers who face big or scary changes in their lives – and for a toddler, something as big as switching caretakers or as small as switching beds can count as a scary change – don’t have a lot of chances to change their environment in ways they can take comfort in.
 When they’re looking for ways to process new, frightening emotions, they may latch onto individual pieces of clothing.
 On the other hand, they may take comfort in the control they get over their wardrobe by being incredibly picky about what they wear.